Frequently Asked Questions

 Yes.
 I can’t appraise what I can’t see.
 If you are not able to get to my office, you can send the items to me by mail.
 I recommend overnight shipping for speed and convenience.
 Please don’t forget to insure the items for what you feel they are worth.
 After the appraisal, the items and the report will be returned to you by overnight shipping.

 My fees are based on either a per item charge, or on an hourly basis.
-My minimum fee for a single item $100.00.
+My per item charge is $120; my hourly charge is $250 and I use whichever is least expensive.
 I have found it to be substantially less expensive when I’m appraising several items for the same person to charge by hour, as I am able to work uninterrupted.
+As an example, 5 items normally takes about 2 hours, resulting in a fee of $500, or $100 per item.
 I don’t bill based on a percentage of the appraised value as that is unethical.

 Most insurance companies recommend having your jewelry reappraised every 2 years or so.
 My recommendation is at least once every 4-5 years.
 Once I have appraised your jewelry, if you return for a reappraisal within that 5 year time period, the cost of the reappraisal is half that of a new item.